sebastianromerocruz/CS1114-material/README.md

 ### How To Use This Repo

-This repository contains Prof. Sebastián Romero Cruz's from CS 1114 lecture notes and problems used from Spring 2020 to present.
+This repository contains Prof. Sebastián Romero Cruz's CS 1114 lecture notes and problems.
 The general structure of the repo is as follows:

 ```
 [ROOT]